NEW PHONE & FAX: Phone: 409/8 Fax: 512 233 2559

 New Houses Sold that Flooded Four Times in First Year Built by a Major Texas Builder

 This scene above was not only predictable, it was expected!
 And the builder built these houses anyway.
 In Texas, a homebuilder has more rights than you do.
 If you bought a car, a $7,000,000 computer or a loaf of bread, you could sue the seller right away if you found something wrong with your purchase.
 But in Texas, if you buy a house, you have to give the home builder a written notice sent by Certified Mail, Return Receipt Requested and give them 45 days to respond.
 They then have the right to inspect your home.
 Then, unlike any other case in all of civil law, if the homebuilder makes you a written offer in that 45 day period, he gets to tell the jury, judge or arbitrator about it.
 That would never happen in any other case.
 Not the $7 million dollar computer; not a car or a loaf of bread.
+The Rules of Evidence in every state in America and every Federal Court in this country prohibit telling the jury ANYTHING about ANY settlement offer between the parties.

 So just because home builders have more rights than you do in Texas doesn't mean that you can't fight back and win.
 In the photo above, four of the homeowners took the builder to trial and recovered a verdict in excess of $3.8 million dollars.